hashgraph/hedera-nft-minter/README.md

 Copy the `.env.sample` file and rename the copy to `.env`

-Then update the newly renamed `.env` file with your IPFS URL, Hedera network type, Mirror Node version and HashPack wallet metadata:
+Then update the newly renamed `.env` file with your IPFS URL, Hedera network type, Mirror Node version, and HashPack wallet metadata:

 ```
 APP_NAME=Mintbar